 An agreement established using standard contract terms, which is fully tailored to your business needs, all set-up fees are incorporated into the cost of operating this contract.
 The contract will be established through face to face meetings to determine the individual requirements of the business

 Full details about our business offers are set out in our: terms and conditions for business advice.

 For more information please contact our Business Advice Line on: 0300 123 2329 or email: firstname.lastname@example.org

 Files available to download

-Buckinghamshire and Surrey Trading Standards supporting your business needs
+How Buckinghamshire and Surrey Trading Standards can support your business needs